- 27 Apr 21

 4. Hit ‘repeat’.

 5. Text all your mates to tell them you’ve just heard the Choice Music Prize Song of 2021.

 Right, now we can begin.
-‘I Have A Love’ is the breakout track from an album that mourns and celebrates David Balfe’s friend since childhood, Paul Curran, who was struggling with addiction when in 2018 he died by suicide.
+‘I Have A Love’ is the breakout track from an album that mourns and celebrates David Balfe’s friend since childhood, Paul Curran, who died by suicide in 2018.